kwea123/nerf_pl/README.md

 # nerf_pl

 ### This branch is still under construction.
-Current progress: successfully reproduced NeRF-U locally.
+The code is ready to train, I just need more time to run all experiments.

 Unofficial implementation of [NeRF-W](https://nerf-w.github.io/) (NeRF in the wild) using pytorch ([pytorch-lightning](https://github.com/PyTorchLightning/pytorch-lightning)).
 I tried to reproduce the results on the lego dataset (Section D).
 Training on real images (as the main content of the paper) cannot be realized since the authors didn't provide the data.